People Take Cruises For Fun, Surprising New Research Confirms

 He said the feeling of being out in the ocean was hard to describe.
 “That fresh sea air is just magical when you can smell it over the raw sewage seeping out of the overflowing toilets”.

-Another cruise regular, Rachel Waite, said she loved range of people and infectious diseases.
+Another cruise regular, Rachel Waite, said she loved the range of people and infectious diseases.
 “Sharing a buffet breakfast and norovirus with people from all around the world is something you definitely won’t do back home.
 I love it.
 It’s contagious!”.

 Cruise industry spokesperson Leah Probin said some people had the wrong idea about cruises.
 “Yes, the rooms are small and you do run out of things to do pretty quickly.
-But on the other hand there’s a very strong chance you’ll contract an transmissible disease”.
+But on the other hand there’s a very strong chance you’ll contract a transmissible disease”.

 Become a Shovel member.
 Or follow us on Email | Facebook | Twitter | Instagram